 And with the flood of emails and marketing from merchants and other nonprofits that yours competes with during the holiday season, why not stand out from the rest by addressing each donor or potential donor personally?
 Let’s look at the ways you can do that.

 - Segment by communication preference.
 You already did a bit of this splicing when you researched past donors and the touchpoint through which they contributed.
-Now parse that data even finer by segmenting them by their preferred communication channel, as well as the frequency — daily, weekly, monthly — by which they like to hear from you.
+Now parse that data even finer by segmenting donors by their preferred communication channel, as well as the frequency — daily, weekly, monthly — by which they like to hear from you.